Bam4d/Roxxy/README.md

 Because this uses a lot of C++ libraries I'd love some help!
 Especially from anyone who knows alot about chromium / facebook / google libraries.
 I need to set up a github wiki with some examples.

+Please create a feature branch i.e `feature/fix-crap-code` from the `master` branch, make sure the tests work after you have made your changes.

+When you are sure your branch is ready, please create a pull request.

 ## Benchmarks

 I would love to benchmark this against phantomJS/Splash and any other qtWebKit / pyWebKit server.